-(3) For purposes of this section "supervised supportive living arrangement" means an arrangement which requires minor parents to enroll and make satisfactory progress in a program leading to a high school diploma or a general education development certificate, and requires minor parents to participate in the adolescent parenting program designated by the department, to the extent the program is available; and provides rules and regulations which ensure regular adult supervision.

-- (l) Assignment and Cooperation.
-As a condition of eligibility for cash and medical assistance under this chapter, each adult member, parent or caretaker relative of the family/assistance unit must: - (1) Assign to the state any rights to support for children within the family from any person which the family member has at the time the assignment is executed or may have while receiving assistance under this chapter; - (2) Consent to and cooperate with the state in establishing the paternity and in establishing and/or enforcing child support and medical support orders for all children in the family or assistance unit in accordance with Title 15 of the general laws, as amended, unless the parent or caretaker relative is found to have good cause for refusing to comply with the requirements of this subsection. - (3) Absent good cause, as defined by the department of human services through the rule making process, for refusing to comply with the requirements of (1) and (2) above, cash assistance to the family shall be reduced by twenty-five percent (25%) until the adult member of the family who has refused to comply with the requirements of this subsection consents to and cooperates with the state in accordance with the requirements of this subsection. - (4) As a condition of eligibility for cash and medical assistance under this chapter, each adult member, parent or caretaker relative of the family/assistance unit must consent to and cooperate with the state in identifying and providing information to assist the state in pursuing any third-party who may be liable to pay for care and services under Title XIX of the Social Security Act, 42 U.S.C. section 1396 et seq. - (m) School attendance as a condition of eligibility.
-(1) As a condition of eligibility for cash and medical assistance under this chapter, each adult member, who is the parent or legal guardian of a child who is a member of the family/assistance unit and who is required by law to attend school must sign an affidavit stating that the child is enrolled in and attending school and has an attendance rate of not less than eighty percent (80%) for the current school year, not including illness, or injury-related absences.
-The affidavit shall include the child's name, the name of the school the child attends, and the name of the city or town in which the school is
+- (3) For purposes of this section "supervised supportive living arrangement" means an arrangement which requires minor parents to enroll and make satisfactory progress in a program leading to a high school diploma or a general education development certificate, and requires minor parents to participate in the adolescent parenting program designated by the department, to the extent the program is available; and provides rules and regulations which ensure regular adult supervision. - (l) Assignment and Cooperation.
+As a condition of eligibility for cash and medical assistance under this chapter, each adult member, parent or caretaker relative of the family/assistance unit must: - (1) Assign to the state any rights to support for children within the family from any person which the family member has at the time the assignment is executed or may have while receiving assistance under this chapter; - (2) Consent to and cooperate with the state in establishing the paternity and in establishing and/or enforcing child support and medical support orders for all children in the family or assistance unit in accordance with Title 15 of the general laws, as amended, unless the parent or caretaker relative is found to have good cause for refusing to comply with the requirements of this subsection. - (3) Absent good cause, as defined by the department of human services through the rule making process, for refusing to comply with the requirements of (1) and (2) above, cash assistance to the family shall be reduced by twenty-five percent (25%) until the adult member of the family who has refused to comply with the requirements of this subsection consents to and cooperates with the state in accordance with the requirements of this subsection. - (4) As a condition of eligibility for cash and medical assistance under this chapter, each adult member, parent or caretaker relative of the family/assistance unit must consent to and cooperate with the state in identifying and providing information to assist the state in pursuing any third-party who may be liable to pay for care and services under Title XIX of the Social Security Act, 42 U.S.C. § 1396 et seq. - 31 SECTION 2.
+Section 40-6-6 of the General Laws in Chapter 40-6 entitled "Public 32 Assistance Act" is hereby amended to read as follows: - 40-6-6.
+Authorization to pay assistance. (a) Authorization to pay all forms of assistance specified in this chapter shall be made by representatives of the department, and the